clue/reactphp-mq/README.md

 #### any()

-The static `any(int $concurrency, array $jobs, callable $handler): PromiseInterface<mixed>` method can be used to concurrently process given jobs through the given `$handler` and resolve with first resolution value.
+The static `any(int $concurrency, array $jobs, callable $handler): PromiseInterface<mixed>` method can be used to concurrently process the given jobs through the given `$handler` and resolve with first resolution value.

 This is a convenience method which uses the `Queue` internally to schedule all jobs while limiting concurrency to ensure no more than